 A round cake might well be a bit deeper though, so you can slice it in half and fill with jam and cream or icing.

-Here’s a photo of a cake I made in a round slow cooker (this one is a slow cooker Victoria sponge):
+Here’s a photo of a cake I made in a round slow cooker (this one is a slow cooker Victoria sponge filled with jam):

 What size slow cooker do I need to make a cake?

-I find I get the best results with a 3.5 litre (medium sized) slow cooker.
+I find I get the best results with a 3.5 litre/4 quarts (medium-sized) slow cooker.
 You can bake the cake directly in the pot with this size slow cooker.
 A round slow cooker is ideal for that traditional cake shape but as I’ve said, the oval cakes taste amazing too!

-If you have a larger slow cooker e.g. 6.5 litre or bigger, then you can put a baking tin inside the slow cooker pot and bake your cake in that.
+If you have a large slow cooker e.g. 5.7 litre or 6.5 litre/6-7 quarts or bigger, then you can put a cake tin inside the slow cooker pot and bake your cake in that.

-This will give you a great looking cake!
+This will give you a great-looking, round cake!
 You can either use metal or silicone baking pans.